‘Playboy’ Model Kourtney Reppert Leaves Little To The Imagination In Skimpy Monokini

 Kourtney Reppert set Instagram on fire with her latest share.
 The model recently took to social media to post some words of encouragement to her fans.
 She also gave them the motivation they needed to stay on track with their personal goals by posting a photo where she left very little to the imagination

-The former Playboy model let it all hang out in a barely-there monokini that exposed her voluminous assets and hourglass figure.
+The former Playboy model let it all hang out in a barely there monokini that exposed her voluminous assets and hourglass figure.
 Clad in the tiniest of swimsuits, Kourtney took to the outdoors as she flaunted her cover-worthy body.

 Kourtney wore an orange and turquoise monokini that barely covered her nipples.
-She showed off generous sideboob and her luscious booty in a risqué photo that had her fans racing to view her Instagram page.
+She showed off generous sideboob and her luscious booty in a risque photo that had her fans racing to view her Instagram page.

 The 34-year-old took the outfit to the next level with her choice of accessories.
-The model rocked dark sunglasses and some multi-color high-heeled shoes that exposed the tattoo on her foot.
+The model rocked dark sunglasses and some multicolor high-heel shoes that exposed the tattoo on her foot.

-In the stunning pic, Kourtney showcased her magnificent figure on a verandah.
+In the stunning pic, Kourtney showcased her magnificent figure on a veranda.
 She stood next to a white post and let her hair fall down in a tumbling cacophony of golden waves.
-The mother-of-one stood in profile while she stood next to a low stone wall and a palm plant.
+The mother of one stood in profile while she stood next to a low stone wall and a palm plant.
 Kourtney quietly contemplated the ties of her monokini as she looked down.

 View this post on Instagram